travetto/travetto/module/cache/README.md

 ## Extending the Cache Service

 By design, the [CacheService](https://github.com/travetto/travetto/tree/master/module/cache/src/service.ts#L24) relies solely on the [Data Modeling Core](https://github.com/travetto/travetto/tree/master/module/model#readme "Datastore abstraction for core operations.") module.
-Specifically on the ModelExpirySupport.
+Specifically on the [ModelExpirySupport](https://github.com/travetto/travetto/tree/master/module/model/src/service/expiry.ts#L32).
 This combines basic support for CRUD as well as knowledge of how to manage expirable content.
-Any ModelService that honors these contracts is a valid candidate to power the [CacheService](https://github.com/travetto/travetto/tree/master/module/cache/src/service.ts#L24).
-The [CacheService](https://github.com/travetto/travetto/tree/master/module/cache/src/service.ts#L24) is expecting the ModelService to be registered using the CacheModelSym:
+Any model service that honors these contracts is a valid candidate to power the [CacheService](https://github.com/travetto/travetto/tree/master/module/cache/src/service.ts#L24).
+The [CacheService](https://github.com/travetto/travetto/tree/master/module/cache/src/service.ts#L24) is expecting the model service to be registered using the @trv:cache/model:

 **Code: Registering a Custom Model Source**
 ```typescript